maxipon/Play.APIs/README.md

 ## Why?

-The motivation behind this project is to provide a clear and concise documentation for users and contributors.
+Inspired by the collaborative nature of the Final Fantasy 14 franchise, this project aims to streamline communication between Catalog and Inventory services through REST APIs.

 ## Quick Start